Frequently Asked Questions

 We’ll provide a prep checklist, but typically you’ll need to clear personal belongings from the work area.
 We take care of all safety setup, containment, and cleanup.

 Yes.
-Our lead-safe protocols apply to both interior and exterior projects, with additional outdoor containment strategies to prevent soil contamination and environmental exposure.
+Our lead-safe protocols at Phinney Ridge Painting apply to both interior and exterior projects, with additional outdoor containment strategies to prevent soil contamination and environmental exposure.

 Lead exposure can cause developmental delays in children, as well as neurological, kidney, and reproductive issues in adults.
 That’s why strict precautions are essential during any work that may disturb lead paint.